The total spine of the Milnor fibration of a plane curve singularity: The invariant subgraph of

 \begin{proof} We consider coordinates $x,y$ in $\C^2$ so that $\{y=0\}$ is the tangent associated with $D_i$ and such that $\{f_w=0\}= \{f_y =0\}$.
 Take coordinates $u,v$ in a small chart $U \subset \Ymin$ near $D_i \cap D_j$ so that $x = u^{c_{0,i}} v^{c_{0,j}}$.
 We can write $\pi^*f(u,v) = u^{m_i} v^{m_j}(a + \hot)$ for some $a \in \C^*$ in these coordinates.
 A chain rule computation gives

 The first factor on the right hand side does not vanish on $U \setminus (D_i \cup D_j)$.
 But since

 we get

 The determinant in this formula does not vanish, by \Cref{lem:c0ord}.
+Indeed, \Cref{lem:c0ord} guarantees that this determinant vanishes if and only if the branch of $\Gamma$ at $i$ does not meet an arrowhead.
+Now because the edge $ij$ is invariant, by \Cref{lem:inv} it is an edge of $\Upsilon$, so it lies on a geodesic between $i$ and an arrowhead.
 Therefore, the second factor on the right hand side of \cref{eq:fyc0} does not vanish outside $U \cap (D_i \cup D_j)$ either, and so the strict transform of the polar curve does not intersect $U$. \end{proof}

 \begin{cor} If $P'$ is a component of $\Pmin$, then either $P' \cap \Cmin = \emptyset$, or $P' \subset \Cmin$.
 The inclusion only happens when $C$ is not reduced. \end{cor} \begin{proof} As in the previous lemma, we consider coordinates $x,y$ in $\C^2$ so that $\{y=0\}$ is the tangent associated with $D_i$ and such that $\{f_w=0\}= \{f_y =0\}$.
 Let $i\in \V$ and $p\in D_i$, and assume that there is a component $C'$ of $\Cmin$ passing through $p$.
 Choose a small chart $U$ containing $p=(0,0)$ with coordinates $u,v$ so that $\pimin^*x = u^{c_{0,i}}$.
 Since $\pimin$ is an embedded resolution, we can write $\pi^*f(u,v) = u^{m_i} (au + bv + \hot)^{m'}$, where $a\in\C$, $b\in\C^*$, and $m'$ is a positive integer.
 A computation like in the previous proof gives